iArcanic/im-cw1/report/gaming-db-report.md

 This report documents the design and relevant implementation details of a GDPR-complaint database system regarding an online gaming platform.
 The system has the following purposes managing the registration of players and their accounts, handling transactions, and integrating assistance.

 It is important to define the scope of this project and not deviate in the development phase.
-The focus is solely on the back-end database design and the relevant features when it comes to data protection laws.
+The focus is solely on the back-end when it comes to data protection laws.
 Elements such as front-end UI optimisation are therefore out of this scope.

 # 2 User journeys

 The online gaming platform facilitates a variety of features and interactions between players, games, and administrators.
-Along with this, comes the assumption of key workflows to streamline to sandbox a certain functionality – readily and easily executed when needed.
-This section outlines the high-level user journeys taken to accomplish their objectives within the system.
+Along with this, comes the assumption of key workflows to streamline and sandbox a certain functionality.

 All user journeys are implemented using PostgreSQL views, functions, and procedures (which are also included).
 The advantage of this is that a combination of SQL statements can be modularised and run as a collection, rather than manual execution one by one.

-Note that this does not mean any UI implementation, as mentioned in [1 Introduction](#1-introduction).
-Only the relevant business logic is considered.

 ## 2.1 Player dashboard

 The player dashboard provides an overarching interface where they can view information about their account.
 Upon logging in, they can see their corresponding player ID, their selected username, and the balance of both their game and in-game accounts.

-The supporting view for this is as follows:

 ```sql
 CREATE VIEW PlayerSchema.PlayerDashboard AS